 The interior architecture (IA) major prepares students to be creative, disciplined, organized, and highly skilled design professionals.
 Graduates are prepared to work with clients and other design professionals to develop solutions that are safe, functional, attractive while meeting the needs of the users.
 Career placement for graduates ranges from residential design, to retail, to hospitality, to corporate business, and governmental agencies.

 The textiles and fashion design (TFD) major offers the opportunity to channel creative thinking into challenging careers in the multifaceted textile and apparel field.
 TFD graduates find positions both nationally and internationally in a wide range of settings from industry to small business.

 Student internships in both majors augment campus course offerings, providing students with unique learning opportunities in their chosen fields.
 Design Studies majors have access to design resources: studios, a computer laboratory equipped to support design work; textile laboratories including a testing room; an interior design resource room, the Design Gallery, the Helen Louise Allen Textile Collection, and the Ruth Ketterer Harris Library.
 In addition, a strong collaborative environment exists for students and faculty interaction with other departments, institutes, and museums on the campus and other design programs within the state and country.

-On-campus students interested in learning about program admissions should contact the Student Academic Affairs & Career Development Office (firstname.lastname@example.org; 608-262-2608) to schedule an appointment with an academic advisor.
-For application deadlines and procedures for SoHE programs, see applying to Human Ecology as an on-campus student.
-Curriculum checksheets are available online.
+On-campus students interested in learning about program admissions should contact the Student Academic Affairs & Career Development Office (email@example.com; 608-262-2608) to schedule an appointment with an academic advisor.
+For application deadlines and procedures for SoHE programs, see Prospective Students.
+Curriculum checksheets are available at this link.